KhartesViewer/scroll2zarr/README.md

 need to run, on your local machine, a proxy server which downloads data from the password-protected server as needed.
 Then point Neuroglancer to your local proxy server.
-If you figure out how to do, please submit a Pull Request!
+And if you figure out how to make a proxy server, please submit a Pull Request!